NTPriest/NTPriest/README.md

-## rise and shine mr freeman...Rise..and..shine
+## Rise and shine Mr.Freeman...Rise..And..Shine